cogtoolslab/physics-benchmarking-neurips2021/README.md

 ## Downloading the dataset (a.k.a. the physical prediction stimuli)
 You can easily download the stimuli used in our human and model evaluations by clicking this link: [https://physics-benchmarking-neurips2021-dataset.s3.amazonaws.com/Physion.zip](https://physics-benchmarking-neurips2021-dataset.s3.amazonaws.com/Physion.zip).

+The full HDF5 files for each testing stimulus are considerably larger than the movie stimuli.
+These include depth, surface normals, optical flow, and segmentation maps associated with each frame of each trial, as well as the physical states of objects and trial-level metadata.
+The HDF5s for the Physion testing set can be downloaded here: [https://physics-benchmarking-neurips2021-dataset.s3.amazonaws.com/PhysionTest.tar.gz](https://physics-benchmarking-neurips2021-dataset.s3.amazonaws.com/Physion.tar.gz).

 ## Reproducing analyses of human and modeling behavior

 The results reported in this paper can be reproduced by running the Jupyter notebooks contained in the `analysis` directory.